-Section 1

-Objectives Assessor summary Evidence where observed

-Applies knowledge,

-understanding and skills in the

-chosen pathway

-Applies knowledge and

-understanding of theories ,

-models and approaches in

-the chosen pathway

-Apply understanding and

-knowledge of how to maintain

-and improve outcomes for

-individuals within the chosen

-pathway, including the use of

-person/child-centred

-approaches

-Builds arguments and make

-judgements in the chosen

-pathway area
+Section 1 Objectives Internal assessor summary Evidence where observed Applies knowledge, understanding and skills in the chosen pathway Applies knowledge and understanding of theories , models and approaches in the chosen pathway Apply understanding and knowledge of how to maintain outcomes for children within the chosen pathway

-Section 1 Objectives Assessor summary Evidence where observed Use reflective and critical thinking in the context of the chosen pathway Shows self-awareness in order to improve practice Section 2 Confirmation of overall assessment judgement Candidate has produced sufficient evidence to be awarded a pass for the qualification, based on a holistic review of the grading descriptors across the six objective areas, and of the additional evidence requirements required to be observed.
-Candidate has failed to produce sufficient evidence for a pass grade presented and how this evidence meets the requirements of the grade objective areas, and/or the additional evidence requirements have a Further detail of the reasons for this, should be outlined in the Feed irements of the grading descriptors across the equirements have not been met.
-Feedback Internal assessor signature Date
+Section 1 Objectives Internal assessor summary Evidence where observed Builds arguments and make judgements in the chosen pathway area Use reflective and critical thinking in the context of the chosen pathway Shows self-awareness in order to improve practice Section 2 Confirmation of overall assessment judgement o be awarded a pass for the qualification, based on a oss the six objective areas, and of the additional evidence Candidate has failed to produce sufficient evidence for a pass grade to be awarded, based on the evidence presented and how this evidence meets the requirements of the grading descriptors across the six objective areas, and/or the additional evidence requirements have not been met.
+Further detail of the reasons for this, should be outlined in the Feedback section below.
+Feedback